psoukie/zipchord/README.md

 _ZipChord_ fills this gap and lets you type faster and more comfortably by allowing you to use chords for frequent words (or phrases) together with regular typing.

 For more details on why combining typing and chords is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).

+A new version 2.0 of ZipChord is currently in Beta and includes several new features, including an autocomplete of regularly typed "shorthands."
+See [details in the discussion](https://github.com/psoukie/zipchord/discussions/68) and let me know via Issues or Discussion what you think.
+This page describes the latest stable version.

 ## Installation